ganbarodigital/ts-lib-http-types/README.md

 `mustBeHttpStatusCode()` is a _data guarantee_.
 Use it to make sure that a given number is a valid HTTP status code.

+## Internal Note

+This package simply republishes internal types from [@ganbarodigital/ts-lib-error-reporting](https://github.com/ganbarodigital/ts-lib-error-reporting/).

+The types used to live in here.
+Unfortunately, we ran into a lot of trouble with circular dependencies (which broke unit testing).

 ## NPM Scripts

 ### npm run clean